 When you are first in the planning and developing steps of starting your own business or working as an independent contractor, taxes are not always at the top of the list of things to consider.
 In fact, they probably don’t make the list at all.
-This is a common mistake that contractors make.
+This are common tax mistakes that many contractors make.

 1. Filing Taxes Late